yangshun/tech-interview-handbook/non-technical/behavioral.md

 - If you had an unlimited budget and you could go somewhere, where would you go?
 - Share one of your trips with us.
 - What is the most challenging project in or out of school that you have worked on in the last 6 months.
-- What is the thing that you don't want from your last internship/job?
+- What is something that you don't want from your last internship/job?
 - Give me an example of when you've been a good host.
-- One thing you would like to remove from the Airbnb experience.
+- What's something you'd like to remove from the Airbnb experience?
 - What is something new that you can teach your interviewer in a few minutes?
 - Tell me about why you want to work here.
 - What is the best gift you have ever given or received?